1 litre water

 - Tie together using butchers string or silicon bands.
-This can be done the day before and left to air dry in the fridge until ready to cook.
+Place in the refrigerator and allow to air dry for a minimum of 5 hours, or overnight.

-- Preheat the oven on Fan Plus at 230°C. Lightly oil and salt the turkey skin and place on a grilling and roasting insert on a multi-purpose tray.
+- Preheat the oven on Fan Plus at 230°C. Lightly oil and salt the turkey skin and place on a grilling and roasting insert on a universal tray.

 - Place the turkey on shelf position 2 and set a timer for 15 minutes.

 - Turn the oven down to 160°C and continue cooking for 55 minutes, check the